-Two 2-quarter sequences chosen from three different categories: Grade Grade Quarter Quarter MATH 115A+ A. Differential Equations MATH 131A+ MATH 134 MATH 135 MATH 131B or MATH 132 B. Applied Numerical Methods MATH 142 MATH 151A MATH 151B Four upper division mathematics courses chosen from: C. Probability and Statistics MATH 106-199, STATS 100A-102C 1. \\\\\ MATH 170E 2. \\\\\ MATH 170S 3. \\\\\ ОГ STATS 100A STATS 100B ОГ MATH 170A MATH 170B
+Two 2-quarter sequences chosen from three different categories: Ouarter Grade Grade Ouarter A. Differential Equations MATH 115A+ MATH 131A+ MATH 134 MATH 135 MATH 131B B. Applied Numerical Methods or MATH 132 MATH 142 MATH 151A MATH 151B Four upper division mathematics courses chosen from: C. Probability and Statistics MATH 106-199, STATS 100A-102C MATH 170E 2.
+MATH 170S 3. ОΓ STATS 100A STATS 100B οг MATH 170A MATH 170B

-All required courses for the major must be at least 4.0 units and taken for a letter grade, unless the class is a supplment to a larger course (e.g. a required lab).
+All required courses for the major must be at least 4.0 units and taken for a letter grade, unless the class is a supplement to a larger course (e.g. a required lab).

-\The mathematics sequenced courses are calculated separately from the other preparation for the major courses and must be completed with a minimum overall 2.5 grade-point average and a grade of "C" or better in each course.
+^{}The mathematics sequenced courses are calculated separately from the other preparation for the major courses and must be completed with a minimum overall 2.5 grade-point average and a grade of "C" or better in each course.
 Repetition of more than two mathematics sequenced courses, or of any mathematics sequenced course more than once, results in automatic dismissal from the major.

-\Students must pass this course with a "C-" or better.
+[†]Students must pass this course with a "C-" or better.
 It is strongly recommended that students take MATH 115A as one of their first upper division courses before MATH 131A.